NavinSuresh/bank-dashboard/README.md

 ---

 ## 💡 Project Overview
-This project showcases the development of an interactive **Tableau dashboard** for delivering executive-level KPIs and deep operational insights for **Q1 2024** across six UK-based retail bank branches.
-The dashboard provides critical views into account activity, branch performance, and channel usage to support decisions related to digital adoption, operational efficiency, and business development.
+This project showcases the development of an interactive **Tableau dashboard** for delivering executive-level KPIs and detailed branch-level insights for **Q1 2024** across six UK-based retail bank branches.
+The dashboard provides critical views into account activity, branch performance, customer segmentation, and channel usage to support decisions on digital adoption, operational efficiency, and business development.

-> ▶️ **Intended Audience**: Executives and Regional Business Development Managers
+> ▶️ **Intended Audience**: Executives, Regional Business Development Managers, and Branch Managers

 ---